+44 (0)1872 487 500 Open an Account

 That remains the strongest the Pound has been against USD since it freely floated in 1971.

-Before the 1970s, the Pound Dollar rate was fixed at a level set by the British government.
+Before the 1970s, the Pound to Dollar rate was fixed at a level set by the British government.

 The Lowest GBP to USD rate ever